biometrioearth/file-upload-backend/README.md

       }

    Here we are filtering the results that are an exact match with the value `annotators` in the field `name` of the model Group.
+The valueType argument can be omitted if value is a string.

    We can also make a more complex filter using AND/OR operators like so: